The-Back-Room/The-Back-Room.github.io/docs/windows-themes/anime/ecchi.md

 > {: .warning}
 > **Content Warning:** This theme contains NSFW (Not Safe For Work) content featuring suggestive and adult-themed artwork.
 Please ensure you are in an appropriate environment before downloading or applying this theme.
 >
 > ℹ️ This theme is designed for Windows 10 and 11.
-It includes wallpapers, color schemes, and sounds inspired by the popular anime and manga series BLEACH.
-All content is sourced from the series and is intended for personal use only.
+It includes wallpapers depicting ecchi anime girls.
+It is intended for personal use only.

 ---